Akhilgoel05/Python-Flask-ToDoApp/README.md

 1. When there are no items in the table
 ![Screenshot (4)a](https://user-images.githubusercontent.com/53372534/179404220-99f56424-c000-46c8-a543-a58603bdfe56.png)

-2. When there is/are items in the
+2. When there is/are items in the table
 ![Screenshot (5)a](https://user-images.githubusercontent.com/53372534/179404275-edad717b-fab5-43c9-9f8c-41daeb4fa846.png)

 3. When user wants to update the text.